makersacademy/airport_challenge/kd_approach.md

 ##### TEST CASE(S)

-1. If capacity not given when airport is instantiated, use the default capacity
+1. [X] If capacity not given when airport is instantiated, use the default capacity
-2. If capacity is given when airport is instantiated, use the capacity set
+2. [X] If capacity is given when airport is instantiated, use the capacity set

+Enhancement: Change capacity
-3. Check airport capacity can be changed on the same airport object
+3. [X] Check airport capacity can be changed on the same airport object

+`airport.instance_variable_set(:@capacity, 4)`

 #### TEST CASE(S)